TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-technical-benefits.md

 ## **Recommended Steps**

-- The support contract needs to be activated – for PC migrated partners, Admin user roles can activate online using Partner Center.
+- The support contract needs to be activated.
+For PC migrated partners, Admin user roles can activate online using Partner Center.
-- View and share your Access ID and Contract ID – for PC migrated partners, all users (including non admins) can see the Access ID and Contract ID using Partner Center.
+- View and share your Access ID and Contract ID.
+For PC migrated partners, all users (including non admins) can see the Access ID and Contract ID using Partner Center.
 All users use the same Access ID and Contract ID.
-- Using the MPN technical benefits.
-See KB [Technical Support for Microsoft Partners](https://support.microsoft.com/help/4020188/technical-support-for-microsoft-partners) for details.
+- Use the MPN technical benefits.
+See our [Technical Support for Microsoft Partners](https://support.microsoft.com/help/4020188/technical-support-for-microsoft-partners) Knowledge Base for details.

 ## **Recommended Documents**